 - Only This IP Address.
 Block services for a single computer. - IP Address Range.
 Block services for a range of computers with consecutive IP addresses on your network. - All IP Addresses.
-Block services for all computers on your network. - 10.
-Click the Add button.
+Block services for all computers on your network.

 Delete keywords from the blocked list